oasis-open-projects/documentation/guides/keeping-your-project-on-track.md

 ### Tool 3 - Your Project Governing Board

-The PGB includes representatives from your Project Sponsors - the organizations that pay annual sponsorship dues to support the project.
+The PGB includes representatives from your Project's Sponsors - the organizations that pay annual sponsorship dues to support the project.
 Members of the PGB should understand and share your vision, which you should have articulated well in your project charter.
 Encourage organizations that agree with your vision and have a meaningful stake in the technology to become Project Sponsors and take an active role in the PGB.

 The PGB sets the strategic direction and monitors your project’s overall activities.
 They charter the Technical Steering Committee and other groups as needed to make sure work moves forward.
 As new Project Sponsors join the PGB, take time to educate each of them about your vision and the history of the project, and listen to the needs and perspectives they bring to the table.